top of page

 Paperback books clear mailroom inspection faster because hardcovers and spiral bindings can hide contraband and are often refused

-2. Booksellers who ship to inmates
+Booksellers who ship to inmates

-3. Verify Mailing Address
+Verify Federal Mailing Address

-To verify the mailing address use our Federal Inmate a locator tool.
 When you enter their name you can see the address and use that to ship the book order.
 Some prisons forward mail to centralized inspection facilities.
 Always verify, especially since transfers happen without notice.

-4. How To Ship Books Correctly
+How To Ship Books Correct

-Use USPS (not UPS or FedEx) — most institutions prefer regular mail.
 Skip express shipping, it doesn’t speed up inspection.
 Include the following info on the package label.
 Keep your tracking number and confirm delivery with your loved one.

 REQUIRED INFO (example):